mbcapece3/UAS_Ardupilot_Scripts/README.md

 Competition Failsafe script for AUVSI SUAS

-Currently works, but will cause flight termination if RTL initiated from ground station
+Very much a work in progress.
+Script runs successfully, but will cause flight termination if RTL initiated from ground station!